rvalitov/widgetkit-slidesetlightbox/README.md

 * **Update notifications** - you will be notified if new versions of the widget are available.

 # Supported platforms
-* The code is based on Widgetkit 2.5.0 (identical to 2.5.3), however it should work with any Widgetkit 2.4.x and later.
+* The core code is based on Widgetkit 2.5.0 and was updated since accordingly.
+This widget should work with any Widgetkit 2.4.x and later.
+Tested on Widgetkit 2.5.x, 2.6.x, 2.7.x, 2.8.x, 2.9.x.
+* PHP5 and PHP7 compatible
 * Joomla 3.4.x or later required

-Widget should work with Wordpress 4.4.x (according to feedback from users; I can't test it personally, because I don't have the required subscription).
+* Wordpress 4.4.x or later

+**Read full system requirements [here](https://github.com/rvalitov/widgetkit-slidesetlightbox/wiki/System-requirements).**

 # How to install?
 The installation procedure is described [here](https://github.com/rvalitov/widgetkit-slidesetlightbox/wiki/How-to-install).